SPICE: Semantic Pseudo-labeling for Image Clustering

 \subsubsection{Visualization of cluster semantics}

-We visualized the semantic clusters learned by SPICE-Self in terms of the prototype samples and the discriminative regions, as shown in Fig. \ref{fig_proto}.
-Specifically, in each column the top three nearest samples to cluster centers represent the cluster prototypes, and in each image with an overlapped heat map the discriminative region is highlighted.
-The heat map is computed by computing the cosine similarity between the cluster center (with Eq. (\ref{eq_conf}) and (\ref{eq_center})) of the whole dataset and the convolutional feature map of the individual image, and then resized and normalized into [0, 1].
-It shows that the top three samples exactly match the human annotations, and the discriminative regions focus on the semantic objects.
-For example, the cluster with label '3' captures the 'cat' class, and its most discriminative region covers the cat head.
-The visual results indicate that semantically meaningful clusters are learned, and the cluster center vectors can define the discriminative regions.
+We visualize the semantic clusters learned by SPICE$_\mathrm{s}$ in terms of the prototype samples and the discriminative regions, as shown in Fig.~\ref{fig_proto}.
+Specifically, Fig.~\ref{fig_proto}(a) shows the top three nearest samples of the cluster centers representing the cluster prototypes, and in Fig.~\ref{fig_proto}(b), each cluster includes three samples and each sample is visualized with an original image and an attention map to highlight the discriminative regions.
+The attention maps of each cluster is computed by computing the cosine similarity between the cluster center (with Eqs.~\eqref{eq_conf} and \eqref{eq_center}) of the whole dataset and the convolutional feature maps of individual images, and then resized and normalized into [0, 1].
+It shows that the prototype samples exactly match the human annotations, and the discriminative regions focus on the semantic objects.
+For example, the cluster with label `1' captures the `dog' class, and its most discriminative regions exactly capture the dogs at different locations, and similar results can be observed for all other clusters.
+The visual results indicate that semantically meaningful clusters are learned, and the cluster center vectors can extract the discriminative features.